 Are local companies still spending a great deal on IT hardware?

-As people become more aware of the benefits that properly harnessed technology can bring to a business and the business intelligence and data analytics that come with it there is an increased interest in engaging with technology, unfortunately, there is a perception that “going cloud” is cheaper, which it is not because very often costs need to be allocated to connectivity, redundancy and security in addition to the cloud solution on offer.
+As people become more aware of the benefits that properly harnessed technology and cloud computing can bring to a business and the business intelligence and data analytics that come with it there is an increased interest in engaging with technology, unfortunately, there is a perception that “going cloud” is cheaper, which it is not because very often costs need to be allocated to connectivity, redundancy and security in addition to the cloud solution on offer.

 Migrating to the cloud is a change in the methodology that you will follow to consume or interact with the technology in your business and importantly will alter the way you financially operate too.
 Instead of buying equipment (servers & storage), you will now pay a subscription service to access and use this equipment elsewhere in a data centre that someone else looks after (the cloud).
 This means that you will move away from a capital expenditure model (CAPEX) to an operational expenditure model (OPEX).
 So… a long answer to a simple question, when doing the math on a properly built and applied cloud migration, should show that the costs of technology are predominantly the same (or higher if you want added value), but they are now shifted to monthly costs… as you are subscribed to or renting the access to solutions and connections instead of buying them.